Online Scuba Lessons

 Our reaction usually involves implementation of an emergency plan and getting to the distressed diver as quickly as possible without overexertion.
 Upon arrival, we know establishing buoyancy is our most important goal.
 We are also aware that by the time we arrive, the distressed diver is on the verge of or is experiencing panic.
 Did we attempt to attract the distressed diver's attention before making contact?
 Since this is standard operating procedure, have we bothered to learn why?

-well as participants.
-Why else would someone be shouting at the top
+participants.
+Why else would someone be shouting at the

-of his/her lungs exhortations like, "You call for help!" or, "you, put
+top of his/her lungs exhortations like, "You call for help!" or,

-your equipment on and follow me!" and "Hey, you out there, RELAX, DROP
+"you, put your equipment on and follow me!" and "Hey, you out

 When the diver is in distress on the verge of panic, does the rescuer really need the victim's attention in the first place?